 NOTE: Combining some external/ internal static files will break your WordPress site.
 So, consider combining one by one and test your website from the frontend.
 If the WordPress site’s CSS got broken, don’t get afraid.
 Revert the changes you made, and you are good to go!

 If you did, please consider sharing this post with your friends and fellow bloggers on social media.
-For more exciting topics about WordPress and blogging, we are welcoming you to our WordPress archives.
+Also, we welcome you to our WordPress archives for more exciting topics about WordPress and blogging.

 Related Articles You Might Like: